+• Strategic risks: these being risks stemming from the uncertainty of the macroeconomic and geopolitical environment, along with the inherent characteristics of the sector and markets where the Group operates, and the decisions adopted on strategic and technological plans.

+Financial risks: arising from market fluctuations (financial and commodities markets), contractual relations with third parties (customers, debtors) and counterparties related to investments in financial assets and financial liabilities (banks, investors).
+The subcategories of risks that are included are as follows: Market risk, considering the following typologies:

-- Strategic risks: these being risks stemming from the uncertainty of the macroeconomic and geopolitical environment, along with the inherent characteristics of the sector and markets where the Group operates, and the decisions adopted on strategic and technological plans. - Financial risks: deriving from market fluctuations, which include the following risk subcategories: - Market risk, considering the following typologies: - Interest rate risk: risk to changes in interest rates that may cause variations in both the results and the value of the Group's assets and liabilities. - Currency risk: risk arising from changes in the exchange rates of currencies with an effect on future transactions and the valuation of assets and liabilities denominated in currency. - · Risk of raw material prices: risk derived from changes in prices and market variables in relation to raw materials needed in the business supply chain. - Credit risk: it is the risk of insolvency or bankruptcy or possible non-payment of quantifiable monetary obligations by the counterparts to which the Group has effectively granted net credit and are pending liquidation or collection. - Liquidity and financing risk: in relation to liabilities, it is the risk linked to the impossibility of carrying out transactions or to non-compliance with obligations arising from operating or financial activities due to lack of funds or access to financial markets, whether derived from a decrease in the company's credit quality (rating) or other causes.
+Interest rate risk: risk to changes in interest rates that may cause variations in both the results and the value of the Group's assets and liabilities.

+• Currency risk: risk arising from changes in the exchange rates of currencies with an effect on future transactions and the valuation of assets and liabilities denominated in currency.

+• Risk of raw material prices: risk derived from changes in prices and market variables in relation to raw materials needed in the business supply chain.

+• Credit risk: it is the risk of insolvency or bankruptcy or possible non-payment of quantifiable monetary obligations by the counterparts to which the Group has effectively granted net credit and are pending liquidation or collection.

+• Liquidity and financing risk: in relation to liabilities, it is the risk linked to the impossibility of carrying out transactions or to non-compliance with obligations arising from operating or financial activities due to lack of funds or access to financial markets, whether derived from a decrease in the company's credit quality (rating) or other causes.
 In relation to the asset, it is the risk of not being able at any given moment to obtain asset acquirers, for the sale at market price, or the lack of market price.
 For more information on the financial risks, see the section on "Financial Risk Management" of the Notes to the Financial Statements.

+• Legal Risks: come from the elaboration and execution of contracts and obligations of different nature (commercial, administrative, intellectual and industrial property, etc.) and possible contingencies arising from them.
+Also included risks related to judicial proceedings, administrative procedures and complaints.

+• Operational risks: inherent to all Group activities, products, systems and processes that lead to financial losses due to human/technological error, inadequate/defective internal processes or the intervention of external agents.

-- Corporate Governance Risks: arising from the potential non-compliance of the Group's Corporate Governance System, being composed of the: (i) By-Laws and other regulatory rules for corporate governance bodies, (ii) Corporate Policies and standards approved by the Board of Directors of the Group's parent company, and (iii) all other internal policies, standards and development protocols, approved by other competent bodies of the Group, regulating the design, integration and role of the Governance Bodies and its relationship with the Company's stakeholders, which are the basis of the commitment towards ethical principles, good practices and transparency, being articulated around preserving the Company's best interest and the creation of sustainable value. - Compliance and Regulatory Risks (including those on tax and contractual requirements): arising from litigations involving the Group, contractual requirements, Securities Market governing regulations, data protection law, applicable environmental legislation, applicable labour legislation, criminal law, including those related to corruption, regional, national and international tax regulations, among others.
+• Corporate Governance Risks: arising from the potential noncompliance of the Group's Corporate Governance System, which regulates the design, integration and functioning of the Governing Bodies and their relationship with the Company's stakeholders and which is, in turn, based on commitment to ethical principles, good practices and transparency, built around protection of the Company's interests and the creation of sustainable value.

+• Compliance and Regulatory Risks (including those on tax and contractual requirements): arising from the violation of national and international rules and laws that apply independently of the activity itself, which fall within the following large blocks: (i) Commercial and Competition (market abuse, corporate obligations and securities market, competition and unfair competition regulations), (ii) Criminal (prevention of crimes, including those arising from corruption), (iii) Labour, (iv) Tax and (v) Administrative (including, among others, the rules of protection of personal data, environmental laws, etc.).

-As for the Statement of Non-Financial Information for the fiscal year ended in 2018, which was included in the Directors Report, the various types of aforementioned risks were assessed in detail.
+As for the Statement of Non-Financial Information for the fiscal year ended in 2019, which was included in the Directors Report, the various types of aforementioned risks were assessed in detail.
 In particular, there was an emphasis on the risks relating to human rights, society, the environment, people and the fight against corruption and bribery.